Health alert

 Symptoms of measles include fever, cough, sore or red eyes (conjunctivitis), runny nose, and feeling generally unwell, followed by a red maculopapular rash.
 The rash usually starts on the face before spreading down the body.
 Symptoms can develop between 7 to 18 days after exposure.

-Initial symptoms of measles may be similar to those of COVID-19 and influenza.
+Initial symptoms of measles may be similar to those of respiratory infections such as COVID-19 and influenza.
 If a symptomatic person tests negative for COVID-19 and/or influenza but develops a rash, they should be advised to continue isolating and be tested for measles.

 People with measles are considered infectious from 24 hours prior to the onset of initial symptoms until 4 days after the rash appears.
 Measles is highly infectious and can spread through airborne droplets or contact with nose or throat secretions, as well as contaminated surfaces and objects.
 The measles virus can stay in the environment for up to 2 hours.